Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Introduction

 \subsubsection{Motivation}

 The Euler characteristic for $\EC$ is an invariant of the elliptic curve which can be computed (up to a $p$-adic unit) by knowing well-understood arithmetic invariants of $\EC/\Q$ but it (miraculously) encodes information on the Iwasawa invariants of $\Sel(\EC/\Q_{\cyc})^\vee$.
-Using the Euler characteristic for $\EC$ it has been possible to study the variation of Iwasawa invariants in certain families of elliptic curves -- such as all rank 0 elliptic curves over $\Q$ with good reduction at $p$.
+Using the Euler characteristic for $\EC$ it has been possible to study the variation of Iwasawa invariants in certain families of elliptic curves, such as all rank 0 elliptic curves over $\Q$ with good reduction at $p$.
 In view of these results, it is expected that for a fixed prime $p$, the proportion of elliptic curves of rank 0 over $\Q$ with good ordinary reduction at $p$ (ordered by height) with trivial $p$-primary Selmer group (equivalently $\mu=\lambda=0$) approaches 100\% as $p \to \infty$; (see \cite[Conjecture~4.7]{KR21} and for refinements see \cite{KR24}).
 These expectations hinge on assuming finiteness of the $p$-primary part of the Shafarevich--Tate group and on Cohen--Lenstra type heuristics on the variation of the Shafarevich--Tate group group by C.~Delaunay \cite{Del01}.
-[Were it easier to compute the $p$-adic regulator of elliptic curves, one might have more ambitiously predicted that the proportion of $\EC/\Q$ of rank 1 with good ordinary reduction at $p$ (ordered by height) with $\mu=0$ and $\lambda=1$ approaches 100\% as $p \to \infty$.]
+[Were it easier to compute the $p$-adic regulator of elliptic curves, one might have more ambitiously predicted that the proportion of $\EC/\Q$ of rank $1$ with good ordinary reduction at $p$ (ordered by height) with $\mu=0$ and $\lambda=1$ approaches 100\% as $p \to \infty$.]
 Using the Euler characteristic to study variation of Iwasawa invariants in families of elliptic curves has been moderately successful in some other cases; for example, changing the base field and/or the $\Zp$-extension (see \cite{KLR21_noncomm, HKR}).
 However, it has been almost impossible to use this idea to study the variation of Iwasawa invariants of elliptic curves in \emph{thin families} such as quadratic twist families of a fixed elliptic curve $\EC/\Q$.

 We use two (different) approaches -- one algebraic and the other analytic -- to study the variation of Iwasawa invariants of elliptic curves in some (quadratic) twist families.
 These ideas are detailed below.
+To the best knowledge of the authors, it is a first attempt to use the theory of modular forms of half-integral weights to study Iwasawa invariants of elliptic curves.